catafest/colab_google/README.md

   catafest_050.ipynb - get images from imdb.com by the name of the actor/actress

   catafest_051.ipynb - folosirea modulului ffmpeg-python si pytube cu colab notebook

+  catafest_052.ipynb - print date from google spreadsheet on colab notebook